facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 authorTwitter: endiliey
 ---

-Docusaurus was [officially announced](https://docusaurus.io/blog/2017/12/14/introducing-docusaurus) over nine months ago as a way to easily build open source documentation website.
-Since then, it has amassed ~8,600 GitHub Stars and is used by many popular open source projects such as [React Native](https://facebook.github.io/react-native/), [Babel](https://babeljs.io/), [Jest](https://jestjs.io/), [Reason](https://reasonml.github.io/) and [Prettier](https://prettier.io/).
+Docusaurus was [officially announced](https://docusaurus.io/blog/2017/12/14/introducing-docusaurus) over nine months ago as a way to easily build open source documentation websites.
+Since then, it has amassed over 8,600 GitHub Stars, and is used by many popular open source projects such as [React Native](https://facebook.github.io/react-native/), [Babel](https://babeljs.io/), [Jest](https://jestjs.io/), [Reason](https://reasonml.github.io/) and [Prettier](https://prettier.io/).

-There is a saying that the very best software is constantly evolving, and the very worst isn't.
-In case you are not aware, we've been planning and working on Docusaurus 2 🎉.
+There is a saying that the very best software is constantly evolving, and the very worst is not.
+In case you are not aware, we have been planning and working on the next version of Docusaurus 🎉.

 <!--truncate-->

 ## Introduction

-It all started with this [RFC issue](https://github.com/facebook/Docusaurus/issues/789) opened by [Yangshun](https://github.com/yangshun) nearing the end of June 2018.
+It all started with this [RFC issue](https://github.com/facebook/Docusaurus/issues/789) opened by [Yangshun](https://github.com/yangshun) towards the end of June 2018.

 <blockquote class="embedly-card"><h4><a href="https://github.com/facebook/Docusaurus/issues/789">[RFC] Docusaurus v2 · Issue #789 · facebook/Docusaurus</a></h4><p>These are some of the problems I'm seeing in Docusaurus now and also how we can address them in v2.
 A number of the ideas here were inspired by VuePress and other static site generators.
 In the current static site generators ecosystem, t...</p></blockquote>

-Since most of the problems are already mentioned in the issue, I will only go through some of the problems Docusaurus 1 faces and how we are going to address them in Docusaurus 2.
+Most of the suggested improvements are mentioned in the issue; I will provide details on some of issues in Docusaurus 1 and how we are going to address them in Docusaurus 2.

 ## Infrastructure

 ### Content

 A Docusaurus 1 website is, in fact, built into a bunch of static HTML pages.
-Despite using React, we were not fully utilizing the features React offered, such as component state which allows for dynamic and interactive pages.
+Despite using React, we were not fully utilizing the features React offered, such as component state, which allows for dynamic and interactive pages.
 React was only used as a templating engine for static content and interactivity has to be added through script tags and `dangerouslySetInnerHTML` 😱.

-In addition, there isn't any easy way to change how Docusaurus loads content.
+In addition, there is not an easy way to change how Docusaurus loads content.
 For example, adding CSS preprocessors such as Sass and Less was not supported natively and involved many user hacks of adding custom scripts.

 For Docusaurus 2, we will be using [webpack](https://webpack.js.org/) as a module bundler and we are changing the way we serve content.
 Adding CSS preprocessors will be as easy as adding a webpack loader.
 Instead of a pure static HTML, **during build time we will create a server-rendered version of the app** and render the corresponding HTML.
 A Docusaurus site will be essentially an isomorphic/universal application.
 This approach is heavily inspired by [Gatsby](https://github.com/gatsbyjs/gatsby).